 Many of them are social friends – activity buddies whom I hang out with for dinners, lunches, meet-ups, etc with.
 But our friendships have never developed beyond just being activity mates.
 Even though I may want to get to know them better, sometimes I feel an iron wall between us – one they erected because they don’t want to let people in.
 The interactions never go beyond superficial discussions and slapstick jokes, which fade away in distant memory the next day, never to surface again.
 Many times, I can’t help but feel that I don’t know them at all, just like how they don’t really know who I am as well.

 Secondly, the context of our friendship is not one where I can say something and expect them to understand where I’m coming from.
 Most people know me as someone who’s strong, confident, knowledgeable, and for what it’s worth, that’s predominantly the person I’ve become today.

 But there’s also a sensitive, emotional, doubtful, vulnerable, self-debilitating side of me deep down inside, who unveils herself when times are tough and no one’s looking.
-If any regular friend is to see me like that, the person would probably think I’ve gone off the deep end, or I’m undergoing some serious mental issues.
+If any regular friend is to see me like that, the person would probably think I have gone off the deep end, or I’m undergoing some serious mental issues.
 The person would never be able to understand nor comprehend.
 Close friends, on the other hand, would know me enough not to judge or overreact.